Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 **Fill in the above blank so records violating this constraint will be added to the target table, and reported in metrics**

-	There is no need to add ON VIOLATION clause.
+&nbsp;&nbsp;&nbsp;&nbsp;There is no need to add ON VIOLATION clause.
 By default, records violating the constraint will be kept, and reported as invalid in the event log.

 **The data engineer team has a DLT pipeline that updates all the tables once and then stops.
 The compute resources of the pipeline continue running to allow for quick testing.
 Which of the following best describes the execution modes of this DLT pipeline ?**

-	- *Typp**The word "quick-testing" indicates that is developmen.
+	- *Typp*: The word "quick-testing" indicates that is developmen.
 The DLT pipeline executes tin Triggered Pipeline mode under Development mode.

-	Triggered pipelines update each table with whatever data is currently available and then they shut down.
+&nbsp;&nbsp;&nbsp;&nbsp;Triggered pipelines update each table with whatever data is currently available and then they shut down.

 	In Development mode, the Delta Live Tables system ease the development process by 1 Reusing a cluster to avoid the overhead of restarts.
 The cluster runs for two hours when development mode is enabled.´